We now monitor social media for anti-govt, anti-military information – Defence spokesman — Nigeria Today

 We now monitor social media for anti-govt, anti-military information – Defence spokesman

-abuja—The activities of Nigerians on the social media are now being monitored for hate speech, anti-government and anti-security information by the military.
+Abuja—The activities of Nigerians on the social media are now being monitored for hate speech, anti-government and anti-security information by the military.

 Director of Defence Information, Major-General John Enenche, told Channels Television that the move became necessary in the light of troubling activities and misinformation capable of jeopardizing the unity of the country.